-When we receive Form G-1041, we will determine whether any USCIS records exist on the subject and, if such records exist, to capture the file number and/or other identifier of each record.
+When we receive Form G-1041, we will determine whether any USCIS records exist on the subject and, if such records exist, will capture the file number and other identifiers of each record.

 09/17/19.
 We will also accept the 12/23/16 edition.
 You can find the edition date at the bottom of the page on the form and instructions.